pulumi/docs/pulumi-hugo/themes/default/content/blog/aws-cloudwatch-made-easy-with-pulumi-infrastructure-as-code/index.md

 ---
 title: "AWS CloudWatch made easy with Pulumi Infrastructure-as-Code"
 date: "2019-06-14"
-meta_desc: "Pulumi Crosswalk for AWS modules can deliver first class insights and visualizations directly inside your Pulumi application.
-This blog shows how to use Pulumi to get regular insights on the performance of your application."
+meta_desc: "This blog shows how to get regular insights on the performance of your application using Pulumi Crosswalk for AWS."
 meta_image: "dashboard.png"
 authors: ["cyrus-najmabadi"]
 tags: ["AWS","Logging"]